What are different Payment Networks?

 Interbank Checks

-The depositing bank has various options to process the checks.
+The depositing bank has several options for processing these checks.

 (a) Reserve Bank